Last Updated on May 17, 2023 by Matt

 The range depends mostly on the battery capacity, which is why scooters with longer ranges will tend to have bigger batteries, and thus weigh more.

-On the other hand, range is negatively affected by the scooter’s weight and the weight it has to carry.
+On the other hand, the range is negatively affected by the scooter’s weight and the weight it has to carry.

 Controller